therecipe/qt/README.md

 	* Install the Qt-dev package with your system package manager; if you want to link against your system libs **(experimental)**
 		* add **export QT_PKG_CONFIG=true** to your .profile or .bash_profile
 		* if needed you can also define custom locations for the misc and doc dir with **QT_MISC_DIR** and/or **QT_DOC_DIR**
+		* and you may want to define a custom pkg-config search path with **PKG_CONFIG_PATH**, if the default path points to old Qt pkg-config files

 3. Install **g++** >= 5 and **OpenGL** dependencies